 - Learn and practice the basic lifesaving techniques, including First Aid and CPR.

-- Insist that anyone who cares for your children learn CPR.
+- Insist that anyone who cares for your children learns CPR.

 - Keep poolside rescue equipment close to the pool area.